peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-To get more verbose information about all of the parameters a method
+To get more verbose information about all of the parameters a function
-takes, enter the method followed by two questions marks.
+takes, enter the function followed by two questions marks.

 ```shell
 getApi ??